isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-lay-of-the-land-the-national-archives-of-singapores-map-collection.md

 <div style="background-color: white;">Illustration of entrance to Singapore's harbour in 1860. <i>Nineteenth Century Prints of Singapore (Plate 37.
 Notes p.
 98), National Museum of Singapore, 1987.</i></div>

-Among the various records under the care of the National Archives of Singapore (NAS) is a collection of some 10,000 maps that originate primarily from three government agencies - the Survey Division of the Singapore Land Authority (SLA), whose beginnings trace back to the Straits Settlements Survey Department formed in the mid-19th century; the Singapore Armed Forces Mapping Unit (SAFMU) formed in 1970; and the Maritime port Authority (MPA) established in 1996 and its predecessor the Port of Singapore Authority (PSA; formed in 1964).
+Among the various records under the care of the National Archives of Singapore (NAS) is a collection of some 10,000 maps that originate primarily from three government agencies - the Survey Division of the Singapore Land Authority (SLA), whose beginnings trace back to the Straits Settlements Survey Department formed in the mid-19th century; the Singapore Armed Forces Mapping Unit (SAFMU) formed in 1970; and the Maritime Port Authority (MPA) established in 1996 and its predecessor the Port of Singapore Authority (PSA; formed in 1964).
 The collection also contains copies of maps of Singapore acquired from overseas archives, notably the National Archives of the United Kingdom (NAUK) and the British Library, as well as maps from various private collectors.

 The maps in the NAS collection fall into the following broad categories: